Superradiant evolution of the shadow and photon ring of Sgr A$^\star$: Superradiant evolution

+A change in the BH mass and spin due to BHSR affects the shape, position, and size of the BH shadow.
+Detecting a change in the features of the BH shadow over a relatively short period of a few years could therefore hint at the existence of new ultralight bosons.

+As the BH's position on the celestial sphere is fixed, we choose it as the origin of the sky plane coordinates.
+For a given inclination angle and spin, we determine the shadow contour, along which the points with the largest and smallest radial distances from the BH's center lie on the axis perpendicular to the BH spin projection.
+We refer to the distance between these points and the BH's center as $r_{\max}$ and $r_{\min}$, respectively.
+Because of this asymmetry, the shadow contour's center does not correspond to the BH position, and the radial distance between the shadow's and BH center is parametrized as

-{\bf Large inclination angle: shadow drift\;---} A change in the BH mass and spin due to BHSR affects the shape, position, and angular diameter of the BH shadow.
-Detecting a change in the features of the BH shadow over a relatively short period of a few years could therefore hint to the existence of new ultra-light bosons.
-More precisely, the location of the BH on the sky plane is not moving, while the points with the largest and smallest distances from the BH's center along the shadow contour, defined as $r_{\rm max}$ and $r_{\rm min}$ respectively, are always shifting along the axis perpendicular to the BH spin projection.
-For this purpose, we define the shadow centre from the BH as $r_C \equiv |r_{\rm max} - r_{\rm min}|/2$.
-Alternative definitions, including the shadow's geometrical mean $r_G$ and the ring center defined by EHT~\cite{EventHorizonTelescope:2019ths,EventHorizonTelescope2022c,EventHorizonTelescope2022d} would lead to quantitatively similar results.
-On the other hand, the impact of the evolution on other observables, such as the shadow size $\Delta R \equiv |r_{\rm max} + r_{\rm min}|/2$, the ring diameter, and the circularity in Ref.~\cite{EventHorizonTelescope:2019ths}, is less significant.
-Our definition of the shadow center benefits from encompassing both shape distortion and position shift on the BH shadow.
+A change in the BH spin leads to a shift in $r_C$ along the axis perpendicular to the BH spin projection.
+Alternative definitions, including the radial distance to the shadow's geometrical mean or the ring center defined by the EHT~\cite{EventHorizonTelescope:2019ths,EventHorizonTelescope:2022wok,EventHorizonTelescope:2022exc}, lead to quantitatively similar results.
+On the other hand, the BH spin evolution has a less significant impact on the overall shape of the shadow contour calculated with respect to the shadow center instead of the BH center, as well as other quantities such as the average shadow radius, the ring diameter, and the circularity.
+Therefore, in the following, we focus on the drift of the shadow center $r_C$ defined in Eq.~\eqref{eq:rc}.
+Such a definition benefits from encompassing both shape distortion and position shift in the BH shadow.